jdodson/zemus/README.md

 ## Even more

-Zemus was named after the antagonist of Final Fantasy IV, which is pretty neat I think.
+Zemus was named after the antagonist of Final Fantasy IV.

 http://finalfantasy.wikia.com/wiki/Zemus